phanalist

 Usage

-To analyze your project sources, you just need to run phanalist:
+To analyze your project sources, run:

-$ ~/phanalist
+~/phanalist

 Example